-The ICON-LM model is inherited from section 5.1.
+The ICON-LM model is inherited from Section 5.1.
 While trained with 41 to 50 tokens for each condition/QoI, it can generalized to 101 tokens without any fine-tuning.
 Such generalization capability can be attributed to the flexible input sequence length of transformers, and is also reported in Yang et al. (2023).

-To enable few-shot learning, we pretrain the FNO and DeepONet models using the training dataset designated for Problem #14, which comprises a distribution of operators denoted as $\mathcal{P}$ .
-In the pretraining, these models aim to approximate the mean operator and predict $\mathbb{E}{T\sim\mathcal{P}}T(u)$ for a given condition u.
-Then for each testing operator $T^ \sim \mathcal{P}$ , we fine-tune the pretrained models using five examples to approximate $T^$ .
-The details of operator learning models, pretraining and fine-tuning configurations are in appendix Appendix C. We note that the parameter numbers of FNO and DeepONet are comparable to or slightly larger than ICON-LM.
-The comparison is illustrated in Figure 6.
+To enable few-shot learning, we pretrain the FNO and DeepONet models using the training dataset designated for Problem #14, which comprises a distribution of operators denoted as \mathcal{P} .
+In the pretraining, these models aim to approximate the mean operator and predict $\mathbb{E}{T\sim \mathcal{P}}T(u)$ for a given condition u.
+Then for each testing operator $T^ \sim \mathcal{P}$, we fine-tune the pretrained models using five examples to approximate T^ .
+The details of operator learning models, pretraining and fine-tuning configurations are in Appendix C. We note that the parameter numbers of FNO and DeepONet are comparable to or slightly larger than ICON-LM.
+The comparison is illustrated in Fig. 7.

-The pretrained operator learning models effectively approximate the mean operator, and as a result, the fine-tuned models show a satisfactory approximation of the testing operator $T^$ when $T^$ is close to the mean operator, as shown in Figure 6b.
-However, their performance deteriorates when attempting to approximate $T^$ that deviates from the mean, as shown in Figure 6c.
+The pretrained operator learning models effectively approximate the mean operator, and as a result, the fine-tuned models show a satisfactory approximation of the testing operator T^ when T^ is close to the mean operator, as shown in Fig. 7(b).
+However, their performance deteriorates when attempting to approximate T^ that deviates from the mean, as shown in Fig. 7(c).
 In contrast, ICON-LM consistently performs well due to its in-context learning capability for a distribution of operators.
-This is highlighted when considering the relative error averaged over 500 testing cases, as depicted in Figure 6a.
+This is highlighted when considering the relative error averaged over 500 testing cases, as depicted in Fig. 7(a).
 The error of ICON-LM with just one forward pass for each testing case is substantially lower compared with FNO and DeepONet fine-tuned for each testing case.

 5.3.
-Multi-Modal In-Context Operator Learning
+Multi-modal in-context operator learning

 In this section, we demonstrate the effectiveness of multi-modal in-context operator learning.
-We full-parameter fine-tuned the GPT-2 model with 124M parameters Radford et al. (2019) in the ICON-LM framework.
-The training setup is the same as ICON-LM in section 5.1, except that the total loss for multi-modal training comprises the losses with captions and without captions, and the batch size is reduced to 10.
+We full-parameter fine-tuned the GPT-2 model with 124M parameters (Radford et al., 2019) in the ICON-LM framework.
+The training setup is the same as ICON-LM in Section 5.1, except that the total loss for multi-modal training comprises the losses with captions and without captions, and the batch size is reduced to 10.
 The training takes about 5.5 days on dual NVIDIA GeForce RTX 4090 GPUs.